Jaronchai/Jaronchai/README.md

 - Mathematics and Engineering
 - Web Development

-Find out more on [my site](https://www.jaronchai.com)!
+Also, check out [my site](https://www.jaronchai.com) for more!

-🌟 Have an awesome day!! 🌟
+Have an awesome day!! 🌟